joeyllm/.github/profile/README.md

 -----

-### Call for Contributors
+### Call for contributors - we need your magic to make things happen

-- Data Resource Contributor
+- Data Source Contributor 🕵️‍♀️
+  - Identify and provide access to Australia-related data sources.
+  - Collaborate with other contributors to ensure data quality and relevance.

-- Data Collecting, Crawling, Scraping
+- Data Collecting, Crawling and Scraping 👩‍🌾
+  - Develop scripts and tools to collect data from various sources.
+  - (Optional) Have experience with web scraping tools (e.g., BeautifulSoup, Scrapy).

-- Data Cleaning
+- Data Cleaning 👩‍⚕️
+  - Clean and preprocess datasets to ensure they are ready for analysis and modeling.
+  - (Optional) Have experience with data manipulation libraries (e.g., Pandas, NumPy).

-- Model Building, Tuning, Training
+- Model Building, Training and Tuning 👩‍💻
+  - Develop and train LLMs to solve with our datasets.
+  - Have experience with machine learning frameworks (e.g., TensorFlow, PyTorch).

-- GitHub Organising
+- GitHub Organising 👩‍🔧
+  -	Manage the GitHub repository by organizing files, documentation, and issues.
+  -	(Optional) Have proficiency in using Git and GitHub.

-- Hugging Face Organising
+- Hugging Face Organising 👩‍🏭
+  -	Manage and organize model versions and datasets.
+  -	Ensure proper documentation and metadata for each model and dataset.

-- Social Media Organising
+- Social Media Organising 👩‍💼
+  -	Promote the project and its updates on social media platforms (e.g., Discord, Meetup).
+  -	Engage with the community to increase project visibility and collaboration.

 -----